Arnie97/slash.vim/README.md

 - Improved-star motion: hit once to highlight, repeat to jump next
 - Improved visual star-motion: hit once in visual mode to highlight, repeat to move to next highlighted term
+- Enhanced `cgn` substitution: highlight only disappears when you move cursor in normal mode, so that you easily see when repeated operations are going to act.

 Installation
 ------------